Plopix/symfony-bundle-app-wrapper/README.md

 This script helps you to automate a Symfony application installation around a bundle.

-It is useful when to want to automate an application deployment from a bundle repository.
+It is useful when to want to automate an application install or deployment from a bundle repository.

 It has been develop to boostrap an eZ Platform 2+ application locally and on Platform.sh